HSN code is short for Harmonized, Commodity, Description, and Coding System.

 |Chapter 05||Products of animal origin, not elsewhere specified or included.|

-In this Section, the term “pellets” means products which have been agglomerated either directly by compression or by the addition of a binder in a proportion not exceeding 3 (percent) by weight.
+In this Section, the term “pellets” means products that have been agglomerated either directly by compression or by the addition of a binder in a proportion not exceeding 3 (percent) by weight.

-Chapter 6 to 14 contains a list of HSN Code for Vegetable Products.
+Chapter 6 to 14 contains a list of HSN codes for Vegetable Products.

 |Chapter 06||Live trees and other plants; bulbs, roots, and the like; cut flowers and ornamental foliage|